Despicable-Nin/sample_backend/README.md

-Below is an updated guide that uses Visual Studio’s UI (instead of CLI commands) to create an empty solution and projects, then build a .NET Web API using SQLite and the IRepository pattern with two implementations (EF Core and raw SQL).
-At the end, you’ll see a Mermaid diagram summarizing the architecture.
+# Complete Guide: Building a .NET Web API Using SQLite and the IRepository Pattern
+*(Using Visual Studio’s UI)*

 ---